Dr Caroline Hemingray

 - Website: LinkedIn

-I am Programme Leader for MA Fashion Enterprise and Society and Director of Admissions and Recruitment for the School of Design (UG and PGT).
+I am Director of Admissions and Recruitment for the School of Design (UG and PGT) and Programme Leader for MA Fashion Enterprise and Society.
 I have a BA Hons in Textile Design, and a PhD in Colour prediction for sustainable fibre blending, both from the University of Leeds.
 This mixed background of design and technology is reflected in my current research interests, which includes the development of the digital fashion industry, and the non-image-forming effects of colour and light (for example on performance and behaviour).
 I enjoy working with external companies, and designers, to produce industry-relevant research, and have previous experience working with companies including Unilever, Canterbury of New Zealand and Akzo Nobel.

 I have 11 years teaching experience which spans foundation, undergraduate and postgraduate (MA and PhD) levels.
-Before taking my current role at the University of Leeds I established and developed a new BA Hons Fashion Marketing degree at Leeds Beckett University.
 My current teaching within the School of Design relates to fashion innovation, fashion marketing and postgraduate research.

 - Programme Leader, MA Fashion Enterprise and Society

 - The develeopment of the digital fashion industry

 - The use of colour and light in designing effective interior spaces

 - Non-image-forming effects of colour and light